Radu D. Rosetti: Advanced old age

-During the late 1950s, there was a revival of the epigram, with Rosetti being recognized as a "classic of the genre".
+Later that decade, there was a revival of the epigram, with Rosetti being recognized as a "classic of the genre".
+In his eighties, he was allowed into the Writers' Union of Romania—and received small sums, as well as dinner invitations, from its literary fund, care of poet Dumitru Corbea.
 In a 1957 piece in Gazeta Literară, Cioculescu drew attention to Rosetti as the only living source who could explain mysterious details in Caragiale's biography; he also called Rosetti an "evergreen octogenarian, who records his epigrams with the same success as ever".
 Epigrammatist George Corbu notes that Rosetti's contributions from the 1920s were now plagiarized by younger authors, but also that Rosetti himself was plagiarizing from C. Ilea in one piece for Urzica magazine.
 Rosetti published another work of recollections, Spicuiri ("Gleanings"), in 1958.
 It included an overview of his various interviews with Ciolac.
 That year, in an interview with G. Cristobald, he announced his planning of five other books, including one about an intended journey into the Soviet Union.

-Afflicted by blindness during his last years, Rosetti agreed to dictate scenes from his literary life to Horia Oprescu.
+According to Corbea, Rosetti's last wife was his unnamed landlady, who also collected his pension.
+Affected by blindness during his last years, he agreed to dictate scenes from his literary life to Horia Oprescu.
 As noted in 1971 by Stancu, the elderly satirist Alexandru Cazaban "pretended to have a feud with the poet Radu D. Rosetti.
 Each one claimed to be older than the other."
 Rosetti died in his garret in late 1964—this was announced by Oprescu in November, by means of Gazeta Literară; Oprescu defined his friend as: "A destitute youth who became a scholar; an assiduous worker; a traveler always enamored with new horizons; an honest newspaperman.
 And, above all — a good man!"
 Oprescu also noted that he himself was not sure of Rosetti's precise age, but that he seemed youthful and serene to his last moment.
 Shortly before, his contributions to medical humor had been featured in a best-selling anthology, put out by N. Tofan.
 According to his wish, he was cremated.
 His urn was deposed in Lucreția's tomb at Bellu.
 Writing in 1968, critic Remus Zăstroiu referred to Rosetti as "all but forgotten".
 Though he viewed Rosetti as less relevant than other authors of his age, he pleaded for a contextual understanding, in terms of his "social and cultural framework".
+Bârna provided a contrasting assessment in 1997, when he rated Rosetti as an "amateur-tier" writer, but "a lawyer of significance."